 To me, this situation is intolerable.
 It is appalling to see these resources that can address the worst problems faced by individuals, organizations, and our whole society be accessible to so few.
 My knowledge of this situation comes from myself being a scholar specializing in decision-making science, emotional and social intelligence, and related topics.
 I published over 25 peer-reviewed articles in academic venues, as well as a couple of books.
 Currently, I serve as a tenure-track professor at The Ohio State University in the History of Behavioral Sciences and am a member of the Decision Sciences Collaborative there.

 As such, I have the knowledge required to translate and popularize these research-based strategies to a broad audience.
 I have decided that this is the most worthwhile goal for my life.
-To do so, I have shifted away from writing books and articles oriented toward other academics, and have oriented toward spreading these ideas through a number of avenues, including public activism; consulting and coaching, as well as speaking and training; and social entrepreneurship.
+To do so, I have shifted away from writing books and articles oriented toward other academics, and have oriented toward spreading these ideas through a number of avenues, including consulting, coaching, speaking, and training for mid-size and large organizations, as well as public activism and social entrepreneurship.

 Speaking, Training, Consulting, Coaching